ni/webvi-examples/Call3rdPartyWebService/Readme.md

 If the web service returns data in a format other than JSON, you can still parse it in the WebVI using String nodes.
 There is an example of this in `Get Map URL.gviweb`.

-Once the data has been retrieved and converted into LabVIEW data types, this example displays the data in indicators on the panel of the top-level WebVI, `Main.gviweb`.
+Once the data has been retrieved and converted into LabVIEW data types, this example displays the data in indicators on the panel of the top-level WebVI, `index.gviweb`.
 This example uses a data grid to show all earthquakes and a URL Image indicator to display a map of the surrounding area.

 ![Wiring to indicators](readme_files/Indicators.PNG)